A Jedi's Fight - A Star Wars Fan Fiction Story

 Chapter 69

-ike Han Solo and Chewbacca had noticed the course change of the Basilisaea Wedge Antilles had also been alerted.
-He had sensed some strange activities on board the imperial star destroyer.
+lready before Han Solo and Chewbacca had noticed the erratic change the Basilisæa's course Wedge Antilles was alerted too.
+He also had sensed some strange activities on board the imperial star destroyer.

 "Close up, Gold Squadron," He ordered.

-Immediately the ten X-wing class star ships closed the formation.
+Immediately the twenty X-wing class star ships closed the formation.

 "We're going to follow them at sublight speed and see what they're up to,"

-"Confirmed, Gold Leader," Came the reponse of his team.
+"Confirmed, Gold Leader," Came the response of his team.

-"Gold Leader, they are leaving their outside orbital position," Gold Six commented.
+"Gold Leader, they are entering the system again," Gold Six commented.

-Immediately preceding Gold Six's comment Wedge had already reached out to the Force to get a glimpse of the Basilisaea's intentions.
-Carefully he watched the star destroyer from a distance, using his skills to envision what the commander of the Basilisaea was up to.
+Immediately preceding Gold Six's comment Wedge had already reached out to the Force to get a glimpse of the Basilisæa's intentions.
+Carefully he watched the star destroyer from a distance, using his skills to envision what the commander of the Basilisæa was up to.

 "Gold Leader, what if they are going into hyperspace?," Gold Two commented, noticing the change in the position of the star destroyer.